Don’t Have Kids Until You’ve Hit These Money Milestones

 Many people are unrealistic about what it takes to handle the (rising) costs of college.
 The student loan debt crisis worsens every year, and there is no indication that it’s going to turn around anytime soon.

-There are ways to lessen the financial burden you and your future children will face when they reach college age, and the best is prevention.
-If you make sure you’re in a position to save for your kids’ college education from birth, you will set them up to be ahead of the class—at least financially speaking.
+There are ways to lessen the financial burden you and your future children will face when they reach college age, and the best is preparation.
+If you make sure you’re in a position to save for your kids’ college education from birth, you'll set them up to be ahead of the class—at least financially speaking.

 Ideally, you’ll be able to hit these milestones before having children.
-But realize they represent a best-case scenario.
+But also realize they represent a best-case scenario.
 Not being able to check these all off the list doesn’t mean you shouldn't have kids or that you’re destined for financial ruin if you do.
 Rather, let them serve as goals to be aware of and reach for.
-The more of these milestones you’re able to achieve before having children, the less financial worries you’ll have while raising them.
+The more of these milestones you’re able to achieve before having children, the less financial worries you’re likely to have while raising them.